Dimdivanov/TrainWithMe/README.md

 ## 🚀 Features

-- **Trainer Profiles**: Browse detailed profiles of trainers, including their background, expertise, and accomplishments.
+-   **Trainer Profiles**: Browse detailed profiles of trainers, including their background, expertise, and biography.
+Search clients option.
 -   **Blog Posts**: Trainers can create and manage blog posts to share tips, insights, and updates with their followers.
-- **Success Stories**: Highlight trainers' achievements and client success stories to inspire and motivate users.
+-   **Success Stories**: Highlight trainers achievements and client success stories to inspire and motivate users.
-- **Direct Communication**: Built-in messaging system for trainers to communicate with their clients and community.
+-   **Direct Communication (future)**: Built-in messaging system for trainers to communicate with their clients and community.
-- **Client Interaction**: Clients can like, comment, and interact with trainers’ content, fostering a dynamic and engaging platform.
+-   **Client Interaction**: Clients can like, comment, and interact with trainers content, fostering a dynamic and engaging platform.

 ---

 ## 🛠️ Tech Stack

-- **Frontend**: Angular (TypeScript, HTML, CSS)
+-   **Frontend**: Angular (TypeScript, HTML, CSS).
-- **Backend**: Firebase (Authentication, Firestore, Realtime Database)
+-   **Backend**: SoftUni Server.
-- **Hosting**: Firebase Hosting
-- **Other Tools**: Angular CLI, RxJS, Angular Material
+-   **Other Tools**: Angular CLI, RxJS, Angular Material.

 ---